Visitation & Phone Calls

 Explain further that, given your son's age, he especially needs to know that Mom is just a phone call away; and that his being deprived of phone contact could be potentially emotionally damaging to your son.

 If your ex will still not agree to the phone calls, and does not offer a reason that satisfies you, your next step is to write him a letter re-stating what you said to him.
-Keep the letter short, business-like, and to the point.
+Keep the letter short, business-like, and

 Do not threaten or accuse.
 Keep a copy for your records, and send it with a Delivery Confirmation.
 Do not send it Certified Return Receipt, because he can refuse delivery for that.
 If, later on, you need to prove that you asked him to allow the phone calls you will be able to do so.